-Warning When setting rACT to one, the Gripper will begin movement to complete its auto-calibration feature.
-Info Power loss will set rACT ; rACT bit must then be cleared, then set to allow operation of the Gripper.
+When setting rACT (rACT == 1), the gripper will begin movement to complete its activation feature.

+Power loss will set rACT (rACT == 1); the rACT bit must then be cleared (rACT == 0), then set again to allow operation of the gripper.